 Most memorable of any climax so far played at Wembley stand the 'Matthews final' of 1953.
 That was surely the master's finest hour as Blackpool pulled back in the closing 20 minutes from 1-3 down to win 4-3 in the dying seconds.
 At the end Matthews was chaired with his captain Harry Johnston - a unique honour and as each held the cup aloft to a cheering populace the sun glinted and danced on the silver baubles.

-Playing football games is now the chosen sport of many nations both in reality and simulation based games like Fifa and today the apotheosis of the British game is the Cup Final.
-It is a day of carnival when a whole nation is joined as one.
+Watching and playing football games is now the chosen past time of many countries both in reality and with simulation based games like Fifa.
+Today the apotheosis of the British game is the Cup Final, it is a day of carnival when a whole nation is joined as one.
 This is the golden coin that was thrown into the pond of 1871.
 A Cup tie fought to the death may be prolonged almost to eternity, but not quite.
 One of the two must go at last.
 There must inevitably be tragedy and if this is a truism it is none the less tragic.
 There may be much known in defeat, but defeat it is and one day in springtime only one winner remains.

 There lies it's magic.